-[F] 1105.3 Refrigerant detector. ((Refrigerant detectors in machinery rooms shall be provided as required by Section 606.8 of the International Fire Code.))
+[F] 1105.3 Refrigerant ((detector)) detection system. ((Refrigerant detectors in machinery rooms shall be provided as required by Section 606.8 of the International Fire Code.))

-Refrigeration machinery rooms shall contain a refrigerant detector.
+Refrigeration machinery rooms shall contain a refrigerant detection system with an audible and visual alarm.
 The detector, or a sampling tube that draws air to the detector, shall be located in an area where refrigerant from a leak will concentrate.
-The alarm shall be actuated at a value not greater than the corresponding TLV-TWA values shown in the International Mechanical Code for the refrigerant classification.
+The alarm shall be actuated at a value not greater than the corresponding TLV-TWA values shown in this code for the refrigerant classification.
 Detectors and alarms shall be placed in approved locations.
+The detectors shall transmit a signal to an approved location.